Zuehlke/kafka-streaming-technology/training-environment.md

 Link: https://docs.microsoft.com/en-us/windows/wsl/networking

-You see the following error when starting docker desktop on Windows, or when you start Ubuntu:
+You see the following error when starting Docker Desktop on Windows, or when you start Ubuntu:

 ```
 Logon failure: the user has not been granted the requested logon type at this computer.